raowaqasakram/elasticsearch-bulk-loader/README.md

         name: elasticsearch_existing_network
         external: true
      ```

-5. Dockerfile:

-   - If you make any changes to the original file `es_bulk_load_script.py`, build the Docker image using the provided Dockerfile by running the following commmand
+## Load Data

+After completing all the configurations as mentioned above.
+You can run the container using the following command.
      ```
-      sudo docker build -t <image-tag-name> .
+      sudo docker-compose up
      ```

-6. Run Application
-   - Run application using the following command
+## Build custom Docker Image
+To modify the primary script file, es_bulk_load_script.py, and generate a Docker image using the given Dockerfile, execute the following command:
      ```
-      sudo docker-compose up
+      sudo docker build -t <image-tag-name> .
      ```

 That's it!
 You can now run the application to load your JSON data into Elasticsearch.

+## About Me

+This is developed with ❤️ by **Rao Waqas Akram**.
+Visit my blog on [Hashnode](https://raowaqasakram.hashnode.dev/) and
+Connect with me on [LinkedIn](https://www.linkedin.com/in/raowaqasakram/).